mutecypher/lastfm-desktop/README.md

 ====
 If you find a bug in the software, please let us know about it.

-Jono Cole<jono@last.fm>
+Michael Coffey<michaelc@last.fm>
-Clientside Lead Developer, Last.fm
+Desktop App Lead Developer, Last.fm